Dec. 17, 2016

 The Resistance* is stronger when you're hungover & lonely, I noticed yesterday.

 My emotions wanted to get in my way, they almost always do.
 They’re one of The Resistance’s foolproof weapons against us making progress towards our dreams & endeavors.
 Thankfully, I’m aware of this great internal enemy & all its trickery.
-It’s all in favor of me caving to my feelings or anything else, for that matter, that will keep me from doing my work on any given day.
+It’s all in favor of me caving to my feelings or anything else, for that matter, that will keep me from doing my work on any given day (my current work being building all 5 pieces of art for my first ever exhibit next spring).
 And although I already know this, I still sometimes struggle to beat it & get to work when my feelings are persuading me otherwise.
 Last night played out as a prime example of this, & it yielded the following reminder… Hungover & lonely doesn’t let me off the hook… Well, unless I let it.
 In which case, I lose & the Resistance wins, & my dreams are stalled for another day.
 Between this morning & last night, here’s what happened...

 I woke up this morning & headed towards the kitchen to make my coffee.
 To get there, I have to first cross through the creative battlefield in the living room floor that is my makeshift workshop.
 It’s where I “fight The Resistance” & do my creative work every day (that is, if I successfully overthrow its attempts to thwart my progress).
 The condition of that living room battlefield I walk by first thing every morning tells one of two stories about the previous day’s war.
 Ideally it’s a wreck, which means work was done & progress was made (or at least attempted).
 Or alternatively, it can be tidy & free of obstruction, if not a lot got done.
 And in worst case scenario, it may bear a thin layer of dust, the sign of inaction, the great dream-killer.
 Considering the way I was feeling last night & the fact that I’d completely ignored my work all day, that living room battlefield threatened to tell a dismal story during the next morning’s walk to the coffeemaker.